Statute of Limitations for Work Injuries in L&I Claims

 See the occupational disease statute of limitations for the legislature’s exact wording: RCW 51.28.055.

-The good news is that many persons actually have a lifetime or longer to file their occupational disease claims, because seldom does the two year SOL begin to run.
+The good news is that many people have a lifetime or longer to file their occupational disease claims because the two-year SOL seldom begins to run.

 Even after death, a spouse often can still file an occupational disease claim for the deceased.